Promoting Literacy in Greater New Haven

 AA: What is the student body like?

 The only ESOL class that is homogenous in terms of the student background is Junta, which specifically serves the Latino community, mostly from Central and South America.
-The participants in these groups tend to speak Spanish, though anyone is welcome.
+The participants in these groups tend to speak Spanish, although everyone is welcome.

 AA: How do students hear about Literacy Volunteers?

 MF: Some students find Literacy Volunteers through online searches.
-Others may hear about Literacy Volunteers through word of mouth, or through a referral from another agency.
+Others may hear about us through word of mouth, or through a referral from another agency.
 We also advertise our classes by sending out flyers and calendars.
-Some students have shared that when they go through US Customs and Immigration they receive information about how to access services in their community, including ESL classes promoting literacy in the New Haven area.
+Some students have shared that when they go through U.S. Customs and Immigration, they receive information about how to access services in their community, including ESL classes promoting literacy in the New Haven area.

 AA: Can students meet with tutors one on one?

-Stay tuned for our final blog on Literacy Volunteers, in which Meghen Fitzgibbons, ESOL Program Manager Meghen Fitzgibbons talks about ways you can become involved and support Literacy Volunteers.
+Stay tuned for our final blog on Literacy Volunteers, in which ESOL Program Manager Meghen Fitzgibbons talks about ways you can become involved and support literacy in greater New Haven.

 If you’re looking for help with accent and pronunciation, AccentAccurate offers a variety of coaching programs to help with accent awareness and modification.
 Please visit us at accentaccurate.com/services to see which of our programs is best suited for you!